elyra-ai/canvas/docs/pages/03-common-canvas.md

 ## Canvas Controller

-The only mandatory prop for the `<CommonCanvas>` component is a regular JavaScript class called the [CanvasController](03.04-canvas-controller.md).
+The only mandatory prop for the `<CommonCanvas>` component is a regular JavaScript class called the [Canvas Controller](03.04-canvas-controller.md).

-The CanvasController handles calls from the host application and actions performed by the user.
+The Canvas Controller handles calls from the host application and actions performed by the user.
 It then updates the internal object model which stores:

 1. The data that describes the flow of nodes, links and comments (called a pipelineFlow);
 2. The data that describes the definition of the palette which contains node templates that can dragged to add nodes to the canvas;